Wimbledon 2025 odds, favourites & betting guide

 With the clay season over after a thrilling French Open, attention quickly switches to the grass, which brings its own unique challenges for the world's best players in SW19.

-Carlos Alcaraz and Jannik Sinner played out one of the best matches of all-time in the Roland Garros final, and are the early joint-favourites to win in the Men's Singles at Wimbledon.
+Carlos Alcaraz and Jannik Sinner played out one of the best matches of all-time in the Roland Garros final, and Alcaraz is the early favourite to win in the Men's Singles at Wimbledon.

 In the Ladies' Singles, Aryna Sabalenka is the bookies' favourite, as they back her to move past her French Open final loss to Coco Gauff and return to the form that has her ranked 1st in the world rankings.